jsenior326/flutter-nodered-todo/README.md

 ```

 ### 3. Start the front-end [Flutter Web App](https://flutter.dev/)
-Run the flutter application in a new terminal window.
+Run the Flutter application in a new terminal window from inside the project directory.
 This window should remain open while running the project.
 ```bash
 flutter run -d chrome
 ```